Royal Opera House public areas are generally open 10am–3.30pm. Before making a special visit, please call +44(0)20 7304 4000.

 At the Royal Opera House 40% of the tickets are under £40.
 Some tickets cost at little as £3, so a visit may be cheaper than you think – the important thing is to book early.

 Occasionally we are able to offer standby tickets four hours before a performance at half-price.
-These standby tickets are also available to those on Income Support, ES40 holders, deaf and disabled people, under-18s, Westminster ResCardholders, WC2 residents and Senior Citizens receiving Pension Credits at £12.50 for ballet and £15 for opera.
+These standby tickets are also available to those on Income Support, those in receipt of disability-related state benefits, ES40 holders, all ROH Access Members, under-18s, Westminster ResCardholders, WC2 residents and Senior Citizens receiving Pension Credits at £12.50 for ballet and £15 for opera.
 Information about standby tickets is given within 24 hours of the performance.
 These tickets are offered at the Management’s discretion.
 For information about their availability, phone the Box Office on +44 (0)20 7304 4000.

 Schemes such as Welcome Performances for families (generously supported by Gregory and Regina Annenberg Weingarten through The Annenberg Foundation) and The Taylor Family Foundation Schools’ Matinees are ways in which people new to the Royal Opera House can visit us cheaply.